-- Protect cells from UVA light-induced oxidative stress [pg.
-14]
+- Protect cells from UVA light-induced oxidative stress (1)(2)

-- Works as an internal sunscreen and gives skin a natural (very subtle) red/brown pigment
+- Work as an internal sunscreen – gives my skin a natural tanned appearance

-- Reduce visible signs of UV-aging within four to six weeks of use [ pg.
-13]
+- Reduce visible signs of UV-aging within four to six weeks of use not only in women but in men

 Science Direct tells us the combination of astaxanthin’s high-potency antioxidant and anti-inflammatory properties allows it to address a vast array of health concerns.
 It also contains potent biological activity against cardiovascular diseases, immune system ailments, and cancers (Ambati et al., 2014).